istio/istio.io/content/en/blog/2023/traffic-for-ambient-and-sidecar/index.md

 - **The network path of services in ambient mode to services in sidecar mode**
 - **The network path of services in sidecar mode to services in ambient mode**

+## Information about the analysis

-_Note 1: The following analysis is based on Istio 1.18.2, where ambient mode uses iptables for redirection._
+The analysis is based on Istio 1.18.2, where ambient mode uses iptables for redirection.

 ## Ambient mode `sleep` to sidecar mode `httpbin`